Last Updated on December 11, 2024 by Martina McKeough

 Yet shoe polish is a great product to use to nourish leather plus it can help to maintain the color of your Doc Martens so they look as good as new.

-Don’t be one of those lazy people who can’t be bothered to use it as shoe polish is a great product that is often overlooked.
+Don’t be one of those lazy people who can’t be bothered to use it as shoe polish is a great product that is often overlooked when it comes to removing creases.
+Just rub some on with a clean cloth and work it into your leather shoes to keep them looking good,

 How To Get The Creases Out of Doc Martens